ebecht/hypergate/README.md

 ![Gating strategy](figure/unnamed-chunk-16-1.png)![Gating strategy](figure/unnamed-chunk-16-2.png)

-Another important point to consider is how the Fbeta-score increases with each added channel.
+Another important point to consider is how the F$\beta$-score increases with each added channel.
 This gives an idea of how many channels are required to reach a close-to-optimal gating strategy.

 This will identify at which steps the parameters were first activated and optimized: